HomeKit-Compatible Setup

 MethodDetails

-Button reset10-second long-press on board button erases stored WiFi credentials.
+Button resetHold the board button for 10 seconds to erase stored WiFi credentials.

 Re-pairing